SirWumpus/post4/README.md

 - - -
 ### address-unit-bits
-( -- `u` )
+( -- `u` ) constant
 Size of one address unit in bits.
 This is a deviation from `ENVIRONMENT?` queries.

 - - -
 ### blocks
 ( -- `u` )
 Number of blocks `u` currently in the block file, one through to `u`.
-The block file can be extended by writing to block `u`, the file will be extended with intervening blank blocks from the current end upto but not including block `u`, which the actual write will fill.
+The block file can be extended by writing to block `u'`, the file will be extended with intervening blank blocks from the current end upto but not including block `u'`, which the actual bock write of `u'` will fill.

 - - -
-### bye_code
+### bye-code
 ( exit_code -- )
 Terminate and return to the host OS an exit code; zero (0) for normal/success, non-zero an error occurred.